 Many entrepreneurs like Dawna know firsthand that in the thick of building a business, you can easily forget to nurture yourself.
 Whether or not we fulfill our basic needs—movement, food, sleep, and human interaction—adds up, eventually impacting how we mentally, emotionally, and physically handle the demands of running a business.

-It’s no secret to us as a company dedicated to entrepreneurs: investing in your wellbeing is just as important as investing in your business.
-Try a time management tool to keep your life on track, lower stress, and improve work-life balance.
+Investing in your wellbeing is just as important as investing in your business.
+Try a time-management tool to keep your life on track, lower stress, and improve work-life balance.